osbridge/openconferenceware/README.txt

 About
 -----

-This program provides a website for collecting presentation proposals for conferences and events.
-It started out as the Ignite Portland proposals site at http://proposals.igniteportland.com/ but the code has been expanded to provide a general-purpose platform for collecting proposals for other events in other places.
+OpenProposals is a web application for collecting presentation proposals for conferences and events.
+It started out as the Ignite Portland proposals site at http://proposals.igniteportland.com/ but has since been reworked as a general-purpose platform that can be restyled and extended for collecting proposals for other events.

 Why